ebabel-eu/large-dataset/README.md

 When the code renders this much data (100.000 rows) with an array, it crashes:
 ![Crashing Chrome with bad code](crash.png)

-I will try to fix this problem by using a dictionary instead of an array.
+I will try to fix this problem by using [pagination](https://www.freecodecamp.org/news/build-a-custom-pagination-component-in-react/amp/), and possibly a dictionary instead of an array.

-Pagination might be a solution, but that would be hiding the issue that using an array is the probably the source of this performance problem.
-I need to confirm it though.